 Staghorn Sumac is a native shrub that usually grows in dense thickets, but given space can become a small tree, 30 to 35 feet high with a trunk of over 4 inches diameter.
 Twigs are densely hairy when young and without spots.
+When growing in thickets, the tallest stems will be at the back with decreasing stem height forward, providing sunlight to all plants.

 The alternate leaf is long, pinnately divided into 9 to 29 leaflets, pale underneath, dark green above, the leaf stem (rachis) with fine hair.
 Leaflets are narrowed at the base, pointed at the tip and with fine serrated edges.